sjdv1982/seamless/silk.md

 *NOTE*: "default" entries in the schema will be honored by the constructor.

-As before, schemas can be degenerate, therefore it is recommended to use the specialized .fromXXX sub-constructors.
+As before (in Spyder), schemas can be degenerate, therefore it is recommended to use the specialized .fromXXX sub-constructors.

 In all cases, the constructor returns a naked dict that conforms to the schema.